kineticstoolkit/kineticstoolkit/doc/install.md

             cd ktk_develop; git pull origin master

 3. Interactive functions can be tricky in Python.
-Kinetics Toolkit's interactive functions make use of IPython's integration of Matplotlib/Qt5's event loop, which is completely supported in the Spyder IDE.
-Therefore I recommend using Spyder, but any IDE that uses IPython should also work well.
+Kinetics Toolkit's interactive functions make use of IPython's integration of Matplotlib/Qt5's event loop, which is completely supported in Spyder IDE.
+Therefore I recommend using [Spyder](https://www.spyder-ide.org) since it is so oriented towards science, but any IDE that uses IPython should also work well.
+Be sure to [configure Spyder](https://docs.spyder-ide.org/current/faq.html#using-existing-environment) to use the ktk environment you just created.

-        conda install -c conda-forge spyder

-4. Choose the Qt5 backend for IPython: if you are using the Spyder IDE, go to the Spyder's preferences, to the **IPython console** item, then to the **Graphics** pane.
+4. Choose the Qt5 backend for IPython.

+    - If you are using the Spyder IDE, go to the Spyder's preferences, to the **IPython console** item, then to the **Graphics** pane.
 In the **Graphics backend** box, select **Qt5**.
 Restart Spyder.
+    - Otherwise, you can just type `%matplotlib qt5` in IPython or Jupyter.

 Verify that you are able to import Kinetics Toolkit in the interactive IPython console.
 This should work without error: